Roku Streaming Stick+ (3810) Review

-The Roku Streaming Stick Plus device is very fast, snappy, and responsive because it is powered by a quad-core ARM Cortex A53 processor with 1GB of RAM.
-Navigating between menus and applications is very fast although start up can sometimes be a little slower than most would prefer.
+The Roku streaming stick Plus device is very fast, snappy, and responsive because it is powered by a quad-core ARM Cortex A53 processor with 1GB of RAM.
+Navigating between menus and applications is very fast although start-up can sometimes be a little slower than most would prefer.

-The device connects to your television via its HDMI port.
+Connect the device to your television via its HDMI port.
 On one end of the stick is the HDMI connector and on the other is a micro USB port for powering the device.
 The device must be powered by using a micro USB adapter and cable or you can power the device via the USB port on your TV; however, this will slow down the device.
 Micro USB adapter and wall adapter are included.

-Roku Streaming Stick Performance
+Roku Streaming Stick+ Performance

-Roku Streaming Stick Setup
+Roku Streaming Stick Plus Setup

-After you have connected to Wi-Fi and run the initial setup you will be asked to go to Roku’s website to register the device.
-You can pick and choose which apps you want to download to your Roku.
+After you have connected to Wi-Fi and run the initial setup you will be asked to go to the company’s website to register the device.
+You can pick and choose which apps you want to download to your streamer.
 You can go back and change this at any time.
-Roku will start you off with a handful of apps at first but there are thousands of apps available.
+Users will start off with a handful of apps at first but there are thousands of apps available.

-Once setup, simply select and open an application and you’re ready to start consuming your favorite content.
+Once set up, simply select and open an application and you’re ready to start consuming your favorite content.

-Roku Streaming Stick Channels
+Roku Streaming Stick Plus Channels

-Roku’s platform gives cord-cutters access to over 5,000 different channels and applications.
-This includes both free and premium based content.
-Roku arguably has the greatest ecosystem of applications and games.
+The platform gives cord-cutters access to over 5,000 different channels and applications.
+This includes both free and premium-based content.
+The streamer arguably has the greatest ecosystem of applications and games.
 All of these can be downloaded at no cost from the Roku Channel Store.

-Mainstream content includes streaming services such as Sling TV, fuboTV, YouTube TV, Hulu, Netflix, and more.
+Mainstream content includes cord-cutting services such as Sling TV, fuboTV, YouTube TV, Hulu, Netflix, and more.
 Users also get access to free content such as PlutoTV, tubi, PBS, Crackle, and more.
 Roku offers users the capability to listen to music, watch TV and movies, and even get up-to-date news and weather information.

-The Roku mobile app gives users extra features.
-Use your iOS or Android device to enhance your streaming experience.
+The mobile app gives users extra features.
+Use your iOS or Android device to enhance your cord-cutting experience.
 Additional features include:

-- The Roku Channel: Stream hundreds of hit movies, TV shows, and more—anytime, anywhere.
+- The Roku Channel: Stream hundreds of hit movies, tv shows, and more—anytime, anywhere.